Why write a post about electric dog collars NZ? Let me explain.

 The owner can select either a tone, vibration or patented “blunt pulse stimulation,” which uses the same technology employed by chiropractors to trigger muscle reflexes.

+The E Collars NZ work on blunt stimulation.
 The stimulation level can also be adjusted and locked in place to avoid the risk of accidental overstimulation.

 Whichever remote electric training collar you opt for be sure to avoid traditional “shock collars,” and instead opt for a product that delivers a tone, vibration or other humane stimulation.